Encharted Cook

 The eggs, oil, sugars, and vanilla beaten together in a large stainless steel bowl with a whisk.

-Add the oil, white sugar, brown sugar, and vanilla extract.
-Beat until all is well combined.
+Combine Wet Ingredients.
+To the beaten eggs, add the oil, white sugar, brown sugar, and vanilla extract.
+Whisk until all is well combined.

 Adding the shredded zucchini and the chopped nuts to the batter.